 - Further, this animal reaches maturity within 4-5 years, and a usual life expectancy in the wild measures about 20 years.

-Silvery Lutung Physical Characteristics
+Silvery Lutung Physical Description

 The general physique of the Silvery Lutung remains very slim.
 This fascinating mammal also has a comparatively long tail.